 These beautiful floral images can be downloaded as just the original artwork.
 Or you can also download the floral art as vintage seed packets.

-To download the images just click on the title above and a higher resolution picture will open up into another tab in your browser.
-Then you can either save the image to you hard drive or print them out straight away.
+To download the images, click on the title above, and a higher-resolution picture will open in another tab in your browser.
+Then you can save the image to your hard drive or print them out immediately.

 How To Construct The Vintage Seed Packets

 On the floral art links below, click on the title to download the image as a pdf and click on the seed packet link below to download the same image as a seed packet.

 - First, choose your flowers and print out the seed packet template.